ncent-archive/ncent.github.io/Request For Startups/Request For Startsup.md

 #### Why DateCent will Disrupt the Dating World
 Applications which use algorithms like Match.com or apply broad categorical or user-initiated filters such as Tinder to locate romantic partners.
 These methods of finding romantic partners are inefficient due to their separation from the user.
 Instead DateCent targets the underutilized referral system from those who the user trusts, providing incentives those who refer efficiently utilizing the power of a user’s vast network and outperforming less efficient filtering platforms.

-For more information contact: datecent@ncnt.io and zp@ncnt.io
+For more information contact: kk@ncnt.io and datecent@ncnt.io

 ### 4. SportCent
 #### Problem